Explicit reciprocity laws for higher local fields: Generalized Artin-Hasse formulas

 where $\theta_{\bar{i}}\in \mathcal{R}$, $\mathcal{R}$ is the group of $(q-1)$th roots of 1 in $K_t^*$, and $S\subset \Z^d$ is an admissible set ( cf. Corollary from Section 1.4.3 of \cite{Zhukov}).
 The convergence of this product is with respect to the Parshin topology of $\Ma^*$ (cf. \cite{Zhukov} Chapter 1 \S1.4.2.).
-On the other hand, by Proposition 2.2.1 (6) of \cite{Florez} the mapping is continuous with respect to the Parshin topology $\Ma^*$.
-Then it is enough to check (\ref{compinv}) for
+On the other hand, by Proposition 2.2.1 (6) of \cite{Florez} the mapping